Melodiepo/ucl-machine-learning-msc/comp0171-bayesian-deep-learning/README.md

 - `6.
 MNIST-Classification-Examples.ipynb`: Practical examples of classification using the MNIST dataset.
 - `7.
 GPs and NNs.ipynb`: Exploration of Gaussian processes and their connections to neural networks.

-WIP: My own lecture notes, exam cheatsheet, complete weekly tutorials with solutions.
+WIP: Exam cheatsheet, complete weekly tutorials with solutions.